huggingface/optimum-habana/examples/trl/README.md

 ### Training

-The following example is for the creation of StackLlaMa 2: a Stack exchange llama-v2-7b model There were two main steps to the DPO training process:
+The following example is for the creation of StackLlaMa 2: a Stack exchange llama-v2-7b model.
+There are two main steps to the DPO training process:
 1. Supervised fine-tuning of the base llama-v2-7b model to create llama-v2-7b-se:

     ```